Setting Up Alert Manager on Kubernetes – Beginners Guide

 emptyDir: {}

-Create the deployment using kubectl.
+Create the alert manager deployment using kubectl.

 kubectl create -f Deployment.yaml

 We need to expose the alert manager using NodePort or Load Balancer just to access the Web UI.
-Prometheus will talk to alert manager using the internal service endpoint.
+Prometheus will talk to the alert manager using the internal service endpoint.

 Create a Service.yaml